 Where To Start

-You’ll see action steps throughout this post and I’ll link to various resources around the web.
+You’ll see action steps throughout this post and I’ll link to various resources on website development around the web.
 I’ve written this with as little fluff as possible and a way that each section can be digested and you can run through the action items quickly and easily for that section.

 You can track the history at https://app.sitespeedbot.com/domain/YOURDOMAIN.COM